 Reducing time-to-hire shouldn't be a spur-of-the-moment tactical decision.
 A longer-term strategic plan needs to be created that involves a combination of training, new tools and technologies along with an internal process review.
 This will enable you to set challenging yet realistic time to hire targets for your team that will motivate them to perform, while in so doing also helping you to improve the quality of service received by all.

-This post was written by Tom Bolton, Solutions Manager at Cielo.
-You can connect with him on LinkedIn.
+Post contributed by Tom Bolton, Solutions Manager.
+Connect with him on LinkedIn.